-&lt;sup>1 Outline from God's Psychiatry, by Charles Allen

-&lt;sup>2 http://www.jimmyakin.org/2005/07/childrens\alleg.html (accessed 6/17/21)

-- 3. Dear Mr. God, I wish you would not make it so easy for people to come apart I had to have 3 stitches and a shot.
-Janet - 4.
-God, I read the bible.
+3. Dear Mr. God, I wish you would not make it so easy for people to come apart I had to have 3 stitches and a shot.
+Janet

+4. God, I read the bible.
 What does beget mean?
 Nobody will tell me.
+Love Alison

-Love Alison - 5.
-Dear God, how did you know you were God?
+5. Dear God, how did you know you were God?
 Who told you?
+Charlene

-Charlene - 6.
-Dear God, is it true my father won't get in Heaven if he uses his golf words in the house?
-Anita - 7.
-Dear God, I bet it's very hard for you to love all of everybody in the whole world.
+6. Dear God, is it true my father won't get in Heaven if he uses his golf words in the house?
+Anita

+7. Dear God, I bet it's very hard for you to love all of everybody in the whole world.
 There are only 4 people in our family and I can never do it.
+Nancy

+Matthew 65-13 A PERSONAL Father - "Our Father in heaven" -6:9 A PERFECT Father - "Hallowed be your name" -6:9 A PATTIENT Father - "Your kingdom cone" -6:10 A ROWERFUL Father - "Your will be doom" -6:10 A PROVIDING Father - "Your will be doom" -6:10 A PROVIDING Father - "Give us this day...bread" -6:11 A PARDONING Father - "Forgive us" -6:13 A POWERFUL Father - "Kingdom and power" -6:13 A PERMANENT Father - "Forgive" -6:13 IS COLYOUR ILEAUENLY FATHERE Over the past few weeks, we have been examining the Model Prayer that Jesus gave His disciples when they asked Him to teach them how to pray.
+We learned that we need to come to God as our Heavenly Father.
+We have come to understand that there are none

-Nancy understand that there is none Holy except God and only God can hallow His name.
+Holy except God and only God can hallow His name.
 We saw last week that we are to invite the Kingdom of God to come to us first before we are able to go and make a difference in our world.
-Today we come to the part in the Model Prayer that says, "Thy will be done in earth, as it is in Heaven."
+Today we come to the part in the

+Model Prayer that says, "Thy will be done in earth, as it is in Heaven."
 The phrase "Thy Will Be Done" is our confession which acknowledges our submission and acceptance of God's sovereignty over our life.

-Over the past few weeks, we have been examining the Model Prayer that Jesus gave His disciples when they asked Him to teach them how to pray.
-We learned that we need to come to God as our Heavenly Father.
-We have come to